The ABS print temperature is higher than PLA

 To further improve adhesion, additional considerations like build surface material should also be taken into account.
 One way to improve adhesion is to coat the print surface with ABS juice: a mixture of a small amount of ABS filament and acetone.
 (When a higher concentration of ABS is used, this mixture is called ABS slurry.)
 Alternatives include glue stick, hairspray, and kapton tape.

-Enclosed printers offer an advantage when printing ABS because they allow for a more consistent printing environment, keeping out cold air and drafts and keeping the air temperature at around 30 °C or slightly higher.
+Enclosed printers offer an advantage when printing ABS because they allow for a more consistent printing environment, keeping out cold air and drafts and maintaining the air temperature at around 30 °C or slightly higher.
 This helps to improve inter-layer adhesion and reduces the likelihood of shrinkage and warping.
 Lots of printers have enclosures, but it is also possible to obtain or construct a DIY enclosure to fit around an open-design machine.
 Although ABS prints better with an enclosure, it is difficult to control the exact ambient temperature within the enclosure, so users should be careful not to let it overheat.

 A more advanced solution than a simple enclosure is a heated build chamber.
 3D printers with a heated build chamber contain thermal regulation equipment for heating and maintaining the build area to a precise temperature.
 The temperature can be adjusted digitally, and this feature is useful for printing high-performance materials that require very high print temperatures.
 A heated build chamber is not required for ABS, but typical temperatures can be around 60–70 °C.

 Configuration of temperature settings is key to getting good results from ABS filament.
 But a few other parameters should also be considered.
 Let’s take a look.

 A 3D printer’s cooling function is closely related to printing temperature, with the cooling fan serving to reduce the temperature around the part to help the plastic solidify faster.
 In general, a cooling fan is not required for ABS printing, so fan speed can be set to a low setting, or off.